zainabmelh/guide-articles/articles/JavaScript/create-a-javascript-slot-machine/index.md

 ---
-title: "Create a JavaScript Slot Machine"
+title: Create A javaScript Slot Machine
-parent: "javascript"
 ---
 For this we have to generate three random numbers using the formula they give us and not the general one. `Math.floor(Math.random() * (3 - 1 + 1)) + 1;`

     slotOne = Math.floor(Math.random() * (3 - 1 + 1)) + 1;